GSA/digitalgov.gov/content/posts/2013-08-13-trends-on-tuesday-people-are-crazy-about-mobile.md

 ---
-url: /2013/08/13/trends-on-tuesday-people-are-crazy-about-mobile/
 date: 2013-08-13 10:02:46 -0400
 title: 'Trends on Tuesday: People Are Crazy about Mobile!'
 summary: 'The way people are using mobile is changing&mdash;we are socializing in new ways; performing tasks in new ways, often multi-tasking between activities; and sharing and gathering information in new ways.
-With the prolific numbers of mobile users and the increased use of mobile in our lives, comes'
+With the prolific numbers of mobile users and the increased use of mobile in our lives,'
 authors:
   - lisa-wilcox
 categories: